TonyPhipps/SIEM/Documentation-Templates/Incident-Response-Policy.md

 - Acquire and deliver a system image
 - Block or redirect an IP address or domain
 - Remove sensitive/confidential information
-- Activities listed under Containment section
+- Activities related to Containment

 Additional points of contact that may be required to investigate or respond to an incident include the following.